-If you’ve spent any time at all in the market for a high-quality dishwasher, you’ve likely encountered the brand names Bosch and Miele.
-Both represent the highest pinnacle of dishwasher and appliance design, and both uphold an uncompromising focus on quality and precise manufacturing.
+Bosch and Miele are the best dishwasher brands on the market today.
+Both represent the pinnacle of dishwasher design, and uphold an uncompromising focus on quality and cleaning performance.
 But what sets one apart from the other?
-And how can you decide which of these two highly respected brands is right for you and your own unique needs?
+And how can you decide which of these two highly respected dishwasher brands is right for cleaning your dishes?

-To start, it’s important to develop a brief understanding of where each of these two brands come from and the way their histories inform the products they create today.
+Before we dive right in, it’s important to develop a brief understanding of where Bosch dishwashers and Miele come from, and the way their histories inform the products they create today.

 History of Bosch

 Founded in Germany in 1886, Bosch immediately began to innovate within the world of powered equipment and technology.
 A year after their founding, they went on to introduce the world’s first low voltage magneto designed for gas engines.
 This was the forerunner for magnetos in cars that would become critical twenty years later.

 Bosch went on to innovate in the automobile and machinery industries before eventually branching into consumer goods and home appliances.
 Many people don’t know that Bosch’s precision in design also extends to the world of power tools, where they own Dremel and other brands known for their durable and dependable tools.

 Today, Bosch maintains the highest level of dedication to both innovation and consistent quality, producing some of the most dependable dishwashers in the world along the way.